Kachi-Awaji/GIT-intro/Lesson-6.md

 # Working with remote repositories - 2

+Last lesson, you created an account on __GitHub__ and pushed a commit to your remote repository.
+You are now a proud owner of a __GitHub__ account, giving you access to thousands of projects being built online.

+In this lesson, we are taking a tour of __GitHub__. __GitHub__ is a social coding site that offers a lot of features for sharing projects and collaboration.

+## Working with __GitHub__
+Sign in to GITHUBHOMEPAGE.
+You should see a screen with a dark menu bar at the top.

+This menu contains (from left-to-right)
+1.
+2.
+3.
+4.

+Below the menu, the screen is divided into three sections.

 ## Downloading Repos from GitHub
 You can create a repository in one of two ways
 1. Create one locally using `git init`.